Sunday, January 3, 2016

 The Njike son quietly freed his hand from his sister’s hold and then hurried forward with bold steps.
 He did not look back as he dropped to his knees and held his hands together, tears streaming out of his eyes.
 His manly outpour of grief began an outburst of wailing that could be heard in the valley below, as his sister and his mother joined him in weeping for the man whose love they could not replace, and whose legacy was too wide and too deep to comprehend.

 Others joined them too — first, the relatives and other people of the Njike household in Banganté and then neighbors and their own neighbors too.
 The crowd that formed within half an hour exceeded one hundred souls, and they acted as if they were carrying out another phase in the mourning of Josef Nana Njike.
-They said prayers afterward and the oldest Njike daughter stirred the crowd into singing “Count Your Blessings.”
+They said prayers afterwards and the oldest Njike daughter stirred the crowd into singing “Count Your Blessings.”
 Elizabeth raised her voice at the last stanza and brought it to a crescendo when it came to, Help and comfort give you to your journey’s end…as if the last line was the part of the hymn she held dearest to her heart.

 The youngest Njike son stood still for a moment and then extended his hand to his mother for the flowers.
-He took them with pursed lips, laid them on the marble grave, and then made a sign of the cross.
+He took them with pursed lips, laid them on the marble grave and then made a sign of the cross.
 Paul Njomou Njike surprised himself when he started weeping loudly for the first time since he received the news of his father’s death.

 The story of Josef Nana Njike’s life and death became a popular narration in Banganté and the surrounding lands.
 Different versions of the account have been told by those born before him, people who grew up with him, the mothers, and fathers whose lives he touched, and the children he inspired.
 Nana Njike’s life story quickly became a third-person narration, and from there, the legend was born.
 Still, all the narratives had one thing in common―the disadvantaged Josef Nana Njike knew he was an orphan at an early age but went about his life as a bright-eyed kid who inspired a king, warmed the heart of a German soldier, became the son of a white man, and prevailed in the knowledge of white men.
-When he grew up into a stud, he fell in love with a white woman, and seeded a son he never forgot about, yet he was focused enough to return to his people to whom he dedicated the rest of his life, even making his family secondary in the process.
-All the while, he harbored enough love to satisfy all those who reached out for that soft spot in his soul, to the point where he could even forgive those who caused the death of his favorite son...
+When he grew up into a stud, he fell in love with a white woman, seeded a son he never forgot about, yet he was focused enough to return to his people to whom he dedicated the rest of his life, even making his family secondary in the process.
+All the while, he harbored enough love to satisfy all those who reached out for that soft spot in his soul, to the point where he could even forgive those who caused the death of his favorite son.

 No comments: